lanavasilieva/jedi-maths/README.md

 Exercise 1: fill in the chart below

 **Deadline: Thursday, Jun 25: 20:00** \
-Exercises 8 - 19: write the set using interval notation \
+Exercises 8 - 19: write the set using **interval notation** (use operations if necessary!) and draw it on Real Numbers Line \
 Prepare to describe what N, Z, Q, R mean \
 Prepare to describe all operations on Sets (intersection, uniion, difference)